hc22apcs2/hc22apcs2.github.io/docs/CS162/b5b-bonus/index.md

 ## Memory-friendly solution

 Notice that as we iterate through the list, the distance between the first node and the iterating node grows before crossing the LL's tail.
-Hence, if a loop exists, at some point the distance . with that observation, we came up with the following code:
+Hence, if a loop exists, at some point the distance will stop growing.
+With that observation, we came up with the following code:

 {% capture code %}
 {% highlight cpp linenos %}